HydroModPy/HydroModPy/docs/readthedocs/source/architecture/simulation/simulation-time-cycle-diagrams.rst

 Scope
 -----

-These diagrams document the canonical time cycle driven by ``[simulation.time]`` in launcher workflows.
+These diagrams document the canonical time cycle driven by ``[simulation.time]`` inside the simulation orchestration layer.

 They focus on:

 - normalization and validation of the simulation window,
 - canonical stress-period grid construction,
-- strict launcher enforcement for flow-process time grids,
+- strict orchestration-level enforcement for flow-process time grids,
 - typed validation of ``[recharge_chronicle]`` payloads before runtime use,
 - propagation toward forcing preparation and flow solvers,
 - generator-based forcing built at fine resolution then aggregated to stress periods,